Sespe Creek to Willett Hot Springs

 From Bear Creek Campground, the trail crosses over to the south side of the creek.
 The crossing is easy to miss.
 If you realize you are walking on a path that is too faint to be the trail, double back and look for the point where the trail crosses the creek near the east-most fire ring.
 A mile downstream, the trail crosses back over to the north side.

-After descending into the grove of trees along the creek near Willett Campground, there will be a trail marker directing you to cross over to the south side.
+After descending into the grove of trees along the creek near Willett Campground, a trail marker will direct you to cross over to the south side.
 This will seem counter-intuitive, as the hot springs are up the mountain to the north.
 Cross over the creek and follow the trail.
 It will soon cross back over to the north side of the creek.
-From here follow the spur doubling back upstream.
+From here, follow the spur doubling back upstream.
 You will pass an abandoned building and a stone chimney that stands alone in the grass field.
 Follow the narrow trail as it climbs up the mountain to the springs.
 It is 0.6 miles from Willett Campground to Willett Hot Springs, and much of this trail is fairly steep.
 The trail ends at the hot springs, where a large rubber tub filled with teal water awaits, eager to soak your weary muscles.

 A permit is needed for campfires and stoves.
 The fire permit is free and requires only that you agree to a few safety terms:

 - Clear flammable material away from the fire a minimum of five feet in all directions

 - Have a shovel available for preparing and extinguishing campfires